Rahnair89/agentic-ai-on-eks/README.md

 ---

-## Four findings worth the read
+## Four things worth taking from this workshop

 **1. Evaluation scores measure the instrumentation as much as the agent.**
-Run the same LLM-as-a-Judge methodology on both tracks and accuracy scores near zero on the self-managed agent and 1.0 on the integrated one.
+The workshop runs the same LLM-as-a-Judge methodology on both tracks and gets opposite results: accuracy scores near zero on the self-managed agent (§750) and 1.0 on the integrated one (§550).
 The agents behave comparably.
 The difference is that the integrated agent emits tool-call spans tagged with `session.id`, so the judge can verify grounding directly, while the self-managed agent's traces lack tool spans and the judge flags possible fabrication it cannot rule out.
 The naive reading — that the managed agent is more accurate — is